-The options granted on 29 July 2020 are exercisable in the following manner:
+The options granted to Dr. Lam Yat Ming on 29 July 2020 are exercisable in the following manner:

-- 30% of the options shall vest in and be exercisable from the date on which the grant of the options becomes unconditional on 16 October 2020; - 30% of the options shall vest in and be exercisable from the first anniversary of the grant date; and - 40% of the options shall vest in and be exercisable from the second anniversary of the grant date.
+- 30% of the options shall vest in and be exercisable from the date on which the grant of the options becomes unconditional on 16 October 2020: - 30% of the options shall vest in and be exercisable from the first anniversary of the grant date; and - 40% of the options shall vest in and be exercisable from the second anniversary of the grant date.

-Note 2: The grant of the 20,000,000 options on 29 July 2020 was conditional upon the following:

-- (a) the approval of the Shareholders at the EGM convened and held on 28 September 2020 for the grant of the 20,000,000 options to the grantee; - (b) the grantee being a holder of at least 0.7% of the total number of Shares in issue as of the grant date, i.e. at least 3,500,000 Shares (500,000,000 Shares (being the total number of Shares in issue as at the grant date) x 0.7%); and - (c) the Stock Exchange granting the approval for the listing of, and permission to deal in, the Shares that may be issued pursuant to the exercise of 14,400,000 of the total 20,000,000 options (which is in excess of the then existing Scheme Mandate Limit).

-The grant of the 20,000,000 options to the grantee on 29 July 2020 fulfilled the above conditions and became unconditional on 16 October 2020.
+The grant of the 20,000,000 options on 29 July 2020 was conditional upon the following: (a) the approval of the Shareholders at the extraordinary general meeting convened and held on 28 September 2020 for the grant of the 20,000,000 options to the grantee; (b) the grantee being a holder of at least 0.7% of the total number of Shares in issue as of the grant date, i.e. at least 3,500,000 Shares (500,000,000 Shares (being the total number of Shares in issue as at the grant date) x 0.7%); and (c) the Stock Exchange granting the approval for the listing of, and permission to deal in, the Shares that may be issued pursuant to the exercise of 14,400,000 of the total 20,000,000 options (which is in excess of the then existing Scheme Mandate Limit).
+The grant of the 20,000,000 options to the grantee on 29 July 2020 fulfilled the aforementioned conditions and became unconditional on 16 October 2020.
+Pursuant to the terms and conditions of the grant of the 20,000,000 options to the grantee, Dr. Lam Yat Ming, the grantee undertakes, amongst others, not to transfer or otherwise dispose of any Shares allotted to him pursuant to any exercise of the option at a price per Share which is lower than HK\$1.08, being the final price per Share offered under the initial public offering and Listing of the Company on 13 July 2018, during the period of 10 years from the initial grant date.